 where $N$ is the number of vertices, $V$ is the ground truth vertices, and $V^*$ is the estimated vertices.

 \textbf{3DPCK} is a 3D extended version of the Percentage of Correct Keypoints (PCK) metric used in 2D HPE evaluation.
-An estimated joint is considered as correct if the distance between the estimation and the ground-truth is within a certain threshold.
-Generally the threshold is set to 150$mm$.
+An estimated joint is considered as correct if the distance between the estimation and the ground truth is within a certain threshold.
+Generally, the threshold is set to 150$mm$.

 \textbf{Summary.} As pointed out by Ji et al. \cite{JI-3DHPE-Survey}, low MPJPE does not always indicate an accurate pose estimation as it depends on the predicted scale of human shape and skeleton.
 Although 3DPCK is more robust to incorrect joints, it cannot evaluate the precision of correct joints.
-Also, existing metrics are designed to evaluate the precision of an estimated pose in a single frame.
-However, the temporal consistency and smoothness of reconstructed human pose cannot be examined over continuous frames by existing evaluation metrics.
+Existing metrics are designed to evaluate the precision of an estimated pose in a single frame.
+However, the temporal consistency and smoothness of the reconstructed human pose cannot be examined over continuous frames by existing evaluation metrics.
 Designing frame-level evaluation metrics that can evaluate 3D HPE performance with temporal consistency and smoothness remains an open problem.